-The most basic element of any California theft offense is intent.
+The most basic element of any California theft offense is the intent.
 If you don't have the intent permanently to deprive an owner of his/her property, you aren't guilty of theft or embezzlement.

 This means that if you didn't intend permanently to deprive an elder of his money or property, you aren't guilty of senior fraud.